Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Baitcasting reels come in different forms and sizes to meet a variety of steelhead fishing situations.
 Smaller reels are suitable for smaller-sized rivers, whereas larger reels would be suitable for large rivers.

-Many anglers use spinning reels when drift fishing for steelhead because they cast well, and you can leave the bail open and feed the line out.
+Many anglers use spinning reels because they cast well, and you can leave the bail open and feed the line out.

-It’s important to use a spinning reel that is suitable for fishing for big steelhead.
-This means that your spinning reel should be able to hold lots of line between 8 and 14 pounds and it should have a smooth and durable drag system.
+Using a spinning reel suitable for fishing for big steelhead is important.
+This means that your reel should be able to hold a lot of line between 8 and 14 pounds and have a smooth and durable drag system.

-I discuss the best steelhead reels from economy-priced reels to high-end reels on my page Best Reels For Steelhead.
+I discuss the best steelhead reels, from economy-priced reels to high-end reels at, Best Reels For Steelhead.

 For example, in bigger rivers, a heavier line of 10 to 14-pound test is best.
-In smaller steelhead rivers with clear water, a smaller line of 8 to 10 pounds is better.
+Use a smaller line of 8 to 10 pounds in smaller steelhead rivers with clear water.

-Most anglers, myself included use monofilament lines when drift fishing for steelhead.
+Most anglers, myself included, use monofilament lines when drifting for steelhead.

-I also personally prefer bright colored lines that can be seen from a distance because when drift fishing for steelhead it’s very important to be able to see the line for both bottom detection and strike detection.
+I also prefer bright-colored lines that can be seen from a distance because when drifting fishing for steelhead, it’s very important to see the line for both bottom detection and strike detection.
 With bright-colored fishing lines and also with clear lines, you should always use a leader.

-There are a few good leader setups for drift fishing for steelhead and this is the one that I use and many anglers use.
+These are a few good leader setups for drift fishing that I use.

-For larger rivers that are 40 to 100 feet wide, I would likely upsize to an 8 to 12-pound leader but I would only go as heavy as I can get away with and would prefer to keep it as light as possible since leaders that are too thick could be seen and avoided by steelhead, especially on slower and clearer water.
+For larger rivers that are 40 to 100 feet wide, I would likely upsize to an 8 to 12-pound fluorocarbon leader, but I would only go as heavy as I can get away with and would prefer to keep it as light as possible because leaders that are too thick could be seen and avoided by steelhead, especially on slower and clearer water.

 Steelhead drift fishing leader setup